 However, the minerals can also cause excessive dryness and whatever you do, do not get the alum in your mouth—it tastes absolutely horrible!

-Toners – Toners are a form of skincare product that help to tone the skin and treat irritations and skin problems.
+Toners – Toners are a form of skincare product that helps to tone the skin and treat irritations and skin problems.
 Most toners are used with other skin creams, but there are aftershave toners you can apply immediately after shaving.

 These toners can help to deal with fungal infections, acne, allergies, insect bites, cuts, and rashes, as well as heal scars and lighten skin blemishes.
 However, they do little to hydrate or protect your skin, so you'll need to use them ALONGSIDE your regular aftershave.

 Astringents – Astringents are stronger toners that contain up to 60% alcohol.
-They are used for very oily skin, but can lead to excessive skin dryness (a problem all its own).
+They are used for very oily skin but can lead to excessive skin dryness (a problem all its own).
 The astringents can cause the skin proteins to harden in a protective layer from infections and skin conditions.
 However, the high alcohol content can have negative effects on sensitive skin.

 Gel – Aftershave gels are typically made with menthol and/or eucalyptus, both ingredients that can cool your skin and soothe irritation while killing off bacteria.
 These gels are ideal for men with oily skin, as they are lighter than creams and lotions and won't increase skin oil production.
 They are absorbed into the skin quickly, where they work to protect your skin.
 They're ideal for hot and humid conditions that cause you to sweat a lot.